slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Fools say that they learn by experience, I prefer to profit by others’ experience."
 -- Otto von Bismarck [1815]*

 Practice makes perfect but doesn’t necessarily bring something new.

-Innovation comes from having a broader perspective and analyzing past situations.
+Innovation comes from a broader perspective and analyzing past situations.
 People often repeat the same mistakes.
 You improve by examining your failures.

-Hints:

-- Fastest way to learn is to teach.
-Write advice to yourself or other people.
-Review it regularly.
-Edit and refine it.
-It worked for Marcus Aurelius and it worked for Bruce Lee.
-- Journal early before your inhibitions take in.
-Record the lessons you learn in life.
-You’ll get more out of life and you’ll make less of the same mistakes.
-A journal, scotch, and a little music will give you more deep thoughts than you want.

 > *"You can only connect the dots looking back, not looking forward."
 -- Steve Jobs [1955]*